Enumerating Regular Languages with Bounded Delay: Introduction

 \emph{Enumeration algorithms}~\cite{strozecki2019enumeration,Wasa16} are a way to study the complexity of problems beyond decision or function problems, where we must produce a large number of outputs without repetitions.
 In such algorithms, the goal is usually to minimize the worst-case \emph{delay} between any two consecutive outputs.
 The best possible bound is to make the delay \emph{constant}, i.e., independent from the size of the input.
 This is the case, for example, when enumerating the results of acyclic free-connex conjunctive queries~\cite{bagan2007acyclic} or of MSO queries over trees~\cite{bagan2006mso,kazana2013enumeration}.

-Unfortunately, constant-delay is an unrealistic requirement when the size of the objects to enumerate is unbounded, simply because of the time needed to write them out.
-For this reason, we study enumeration where each new object is not written from scratch but produced by \emph{editing the previous object}, by a constant-size sequence of edit operations called an \emph{edit script}.
-We also study the enumeration of \emph{infinite} collections of objects, with an algorithm that runs indefinitely and ensures that each object is produced after some finite number of steps, and exactly once.
-The algorithm thus outputs an infinite series of edit scripts, each one in constant time, such that applying them successively yields the infinite collection of all objects.
-In particular, the algorithm witnesses that the collection admits a so-called \emph{ordering}: it can be written as an infinite sequence with a constant bound on the \emph{edit distance} between any two consecutive objects, i.e., the number of edit operations.
+Unfortunately, constant-delay is an unrealistic requirement when the objects to enumerate can have unbounded size, simply because of the time needed to write them out.
+Faced by this problem, one option is to neglect this part of the running time, e.g., following Ruskey's ``Do not count the output principle''~\cite[p.~8]{ruskey2003combinatorial}.
+In this work, we address this challenge in a different way: we study enumeration where each new object is not written from scratch but produced by \emph{editing the previous object}, by a small sequence of edit operations called an \emph{edit script}.
+This further allows us to study the enumeration of \emph{infinite} collections of objects, with an algorithm that runs indefinitely and ensures that each object is produced after some finite number of steps, and exactly once.
+The size of the edit scripts must be \emph{bounded}, i.e., it only depends on the collection of objects to enumerate, but not on the size of the current object.
+The algorithm thus outputs an infinite series of edit scripts such that applying them successively yields the infinite collection of all objects.
+In particular, the algorithm witnesses that the collection admits a so-called \emph{ordering}: it can be ordered as an infinite sequence with a bound on the \emph{edit distance} between any two consecutive objects, namely, the number of edit operations.